SamuelOkoth/Auto-Submit/README.md

 # Remotasks Auto-submit

-This Chrome extension automatically submits tasks on Remotasks and Outlier when the timer ends.
+This Chrome extension automatically submits tasks on when the timer ends.

 ## Features